GCOdeveloper/Mental-Health-Dataset/README.md

 # Contact

-This development belongs to the MentAI project.
+This development belongs to the MentAI (Mental health Artificial Intelligence) project.
 As project leader and manager, the main contact of the team is Noemí Merayo, whose e-mail address is as follows:

 noemer@uva.es